 Management and Administration

 Julian is a pioneer in the field of PACE.
 During his 12 year tenure as Manager Strategic Energy Policy and Initiatives with Halifax Regional Municipality, he led the design and implementation of Canada’s first PACE program – Halifax Solar City.
 Julian is a professional engineer with over 25 years experience in energy efficiency and has successfully completed over $300M in residential and commercial projects.
 He wants to retire 100 million tons of CO2 emissions before he retires.

 Andrew is a graduate of Dalhousie University’s electrical engineering program.
 As a co-op student 12 years ago, he worked on Halifax’s Solar City program, which has helped thousands of homeowners to finance and install solar panels on their homes.
 He also gained experience programming field programmable gate arrays for communications applications.
-Before starting at PACE Atlantic, Andrew worked as a graduate student at McGill University, where his research was on detecting mitotic figures in breast cancer tissue using machine learning.
+Before starting at SwitchPACE, Andrew worked as a graduate student at McGill University, where his research was on detecting mitotic figures in breast cancer tissue using machine learning.
 As a data analyst, Andrew is working on the modelling and prediction of energy savings and greenhouse gas emissions reductions for home retrofit projects as well as developing the company’s database and analytics.